 At the next hearing, the court asked him once again to complete the form properly.
 When he failed to do so, W’s solicitors issued an application for committal.
 The circuit judge hearing that case at the Central Family Court agreed that S had wilfully breached the order and stated as follows:

 “In the circumstances, I am, given the wilfulness of the breach, even though it is a first breach, going to sentence him to a period of imprisonment, but I am going to suspend it to give him a final opportunity to produce what is required.
 So what I am going to do is to order that he provide a fully compliant Form E dealing with the matters set out in the schedule of breaches.
 The next hearing is on 23rd September, so I am going to order that he provide that by 9th September, which is two weeks before that hearing, and, in particular, that must have all the relevant documents appended to it.
 If he does not comply with the order to file and serve it by 4.00 p.m. on 9th September, then he will serve a sentence of imprisonment of 14 days.
 I hope that will not be necessary.
 As I said, it is not the court’s wish or desire to send people to prison; it is the court’s wish and desire to see its orders complied with in the interests of the child, in this case.”

 Whilst the court is willing to allow participants in the process additional time to comply with court orders, it will not permit wilful breaches to pass without consequence.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
-Copyright 2013-2020 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.